July 2011 ~ The Northeast

 However, now she's part of the Nauticus Naval History Museum.
 We puttered over in the dink about 11am and spent the day exploring her decks, armaments and spartan interior.
 I didn't think the girls would be that interested, but they kind of liked it, especially when they saw parts that we have on our boat, like anchor chain, windlasses and snubbers.

 As the sun climbed, we headed inside for the museum's air conditioned spaces.
 Having just read about the duel between the Chesapeake and the Shannon in the War of 1812, it was enlightening to see replicas of the ships on display.
 I bored the girls with some details of the Merrimac and the Monitor battles.
-Anna kept wanting to find the button marked "FIRE" among the displays of gun parts on the top floor.
+Nana kept wanting to find the button marked "FIRE" among the displays of gun parts on the top floor.
 The "fire control computer", circa 1941, was an impressive hunk of metal and wiring the size of a commercial washing machine only with dozens of manual dials to compensate for numerous variables, like the ship's speed, windage, etc. All these computations could be done now by the average cell phone with a USB cable interface.
 Times change, I guess.

 The hands-on displays were more engaging, the ones with water and ropes.
 The day flew by.
 We closed them down at 5pm and moseyed along the waterfront park area before heading home for some burgers on the grill.

 Day 309 ~ The Return of RemiJuly 20th, 2011